perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 - Scan only certain files
 - Can be manually run from the Command Prompt or PowerShell window
 	- Requires administration rights - `sfc /scannow`
+- **Best Use Cases:**
+	- Initial checking on a new system based on a new installation media or baseline
+	- To verify the integrity of a possible compromised system
+	- To recover a malfunction system due to corrupted system files

 ### Using Sigverif to Verify System and Critical Files
 - `Sigverif` verifies system and critical files to determine if they have a signature